ThemeServed/tmsrvd-shortcode/README.md

   /ts-framework/dist/wp-content/plugins/tmsrvd-shortcodes

-You can easy now add your WordPress instalation to dist folder.
+Now, you can easy add your WordPress installation to dist folder.

 P.S.
 Do not forget to submit bugs to github issues, so we can react fast.
 Thanks for this!